Learning to Importance Sample in Primary Sample Space: Discussion and Limitations

+Figure~\ref{fig:mse_converge} illustrates MSE errors with respect to the average \emph{spp}.
+We select one scene from each of the previous three application categories: PSS path warping, distribution effects, and many-light rendering.
+As can be seen, our method generally provides a consistently lower error and converges without introducing bias.

-\section{Discussion and Limitations}
+\section{{Discussion and Limitations}}

-A downside of our approach is that it requires a training phase that takes on the order of a few minutes in general.
+\textbf{Computation cost.} \,A downside of our approach is that it requires a training phase that takes on the order of minutes for typical warp dimensions up to eight.
 In addition, the accuracy of the density produced by our warp depends on the amount of training data, and using more training data increases training time.
-While Real NVP supports warps with thousands of dimensions~\cite{DinhSB16}, we have experimented with up to five dimensions and a few hundred thousand training samples so far.
-Higher-dimensional warps may be challenging to learn in practice because of the required amount of training samples.
-Our framework could also be applied in different variants, however, for example by learning multiple lower-dimensional, local warps on different slices of path space in a flexible manner, instead of one global one.

-Our current approach is most beneficial when the training effort can be amortized over time consuming rendering of high quality, high resolution output images.
-Evaluating the PSS warp to generate samples during rendering also includes some overhead, but this is typically only a small percentage of the cost of acquiring each path sample.
-In our experiments, the variance reduction afforded by the warp far outweighs its runtime costs as shown in Figure~\ref{fig:indirect} for example.
-Finally, unlike other methods that learn local, directional sampling densities in an an posteriori manner~\cite{vorba2014line,muller2017practical}, our method is agnostic of the underlying light transport effect and can also be applied to lens or temporal sampling, and participating media.
+During rendering, the evaluation of neural networks to generate samples also incurs computational overhead.
+Fortunately, limiting the number of warping dimensions leads to a useful trade-off between training time and variance reduction.

+\textbf{Network weights reuse and retraining.} \,Being a data-driven approach, our training correlates with the current camera view of a scene.
+Provided a change of camera view, we can reuse weights of a trained neural network of the previous camera view to initialize retraining.
+The reuse of network weights implicitly exploits the data coherence of different views of a scene, and it significantly accelerates retraining compared to training from scratch; {see Section 1 of the supplementary material for experimental results}.

+{\textbf{Higher dimensional warps.} \,We also experimented with higher-dimensional warps up to 12D (see the supplementary document), and were able to obtain error reductions compared to baseline path tracing up to 12D.
+This requires more training data and time, however, and we generally did not observe any further error reduction compared to 4D or 6D warps.
+Hence taking advantage of higher dimensional warps in a practical scenario is an interesting avenue for future research.}

+{\textbf{Efficiency of resampling.} \,The resampling process includes a step to draw initial examples to form a candidate set and another step to resample examples from the set.
+Both steps have linear complexity in terms of the number of examples.
+Since the original distribution is represented by discrete examples in the candidate set, an accurate representation requires a relatively large candidate set and more processing time.
+Our further experiments (see Section 3 of the supplementary material) investigate the candidate set sizes in terms of a trade-off between efficiency and quality of resampling.}